MansouraResearchHub/MansouraResearchHub/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the LICENSE file for more details.

 ---

 ## Acknowledgments
 - [Google Scholar](https://scholar.google.com) for paper metadata.
 - [Papers With Code](https://paperswithcode.com) for code availability.
-- [Hugging Face](https://huggingface.co) for the summarization model.